Elizabeth Winpenny Lawson

 When and where does the “About” begin?

 Not too long after World War II.
-After serving as an infantryman in World War II in France and Germany, my father came home to he knew not what.
+After serving as an infantryman in World War II in France and Germany, my father, John Lawson, came home to he knew not what.
 His father had died when he was four, and his mother committed suicide shortly before his return from the war.

-Traveling north from Sea Island, Georgia, they happened upon Highland County, Virginia in the fog.
-They settled at the end of Vinegar Hollow in a log cabin over the hill from the Mustoe Post Office & General Store.
+Traveling north from Sea Island, Georgia, my father and mother happened upon Highland County, Virginia in the fog.
+When the fog cleared, they saw a landscape that felt like home.
+Impetuously, desperate to anchor themselves, they decided to stay–in a log cabin in Vinegar Hollow over the hill from the Mustoe Post Office & General Store.

-I only realize now, years after my father died, how brave he was to engage with peace time as best he could, and years after my mother died, how brave she was to become his help mate, and how lucky I was to be their daughter.
+I realize now, years after my father died, how brave he was to engage with peace time as best he could, and, years after my mother died, how brave she was to become his help mate.
+Grateful to be their daughter, I think how lucky for me that they got lost in the fog and wandered into Highland County.
 I found a Muse in Vinegar Hollow, who won’t let me go.

 Maybe I should be likened to a dog who sniffs the world with enthusiasm?